We Are the World 25 for Haiti: Background

-However, because of the devastation caused in Haiti, these plans were postponed.
+However, due to the devastation caused in Haiti, these plans were postponed.
 Phillips said that Jones had called Lionel and said, "this is what this song is written for, as a fundraising vehicle for causes, tragedies, catastrophes like this.
 Why don't we take over the process, call our friends, and actually do this?"
 Lionel understood the urgency of Haiti, and in January 2010, it was agreed that "We Are the World" would be re-recorded to help benefit Haiti, similar to how the original recording helped famine relief in Africa.
 Richie commented, "Unfortunately, sometimes it takes a hit record to make someone decide to save a life.
 I want this song to be the battle cry again.
 Every once in a while, you have to wake the world up.
 We slept right through Katrina.
 If we are not a socially aware culture, we're going to fail."

 Recording

 The new version of the song was recorded on February 1, 2010, in a session lasting 14 hours.
-Eighty-five musicians were reportedly involved in the song's recording, which was held in the same place as the original, at Henson Recording Studio on La Brea Avenue in Los Angeles, California.
-Also similar to the 1985 process, some of the participating musicians were already in Los Angeles to attend an awards ceremony: the 52nd Grammy Awards.
+85 musicians were reportedly involved in the song's recording, which was held in the same place as the original, at Henson Recording Studios (formerly known as "A&M Studios") on La Brea Avenue in Los Angeles, California.
+Similar to the 1985 process, some of the participating musicians were already in Los Angeles to attend an awards ceremony: the 52nd Grammy Awards.
 Jones said of the recording session, "It was a big challenge.
 It takes a serious army and serious emotional architecture.
 I've never seen such a diverse group of people, and they came for the right reasons."
 The recording process brought together diverse artists, with the oldest being 83-year-old Tony Bennett and the youngest being 9-year-old Ethan Bortnick.